airpwr/airpwr/README.md

 		Forces the repository of packages to be synchronized from the upstream source Otherwise, the cached repository is used and updated if older than one day

+	-Offline [<SwitchParameter>]
+		Prevents attempts to request a web resource

+	-AssertMinimum <String>
+		Writes an error if the provided semantic version (a.b.c) is not met by this scripts version Must be called with the `version` command

+	-Override [<SwitchParameter>]
+		Overrides `pwr.json` package versions with the versions provided by the `Packages` parameter The package must be declared in the configuration file The package must not be expressed by a file URI

 ## Examples

 Configuring a development shell